 News – Aktuelles:

-Two new proposals have been reviewed and will be granted 2020-2023
+Recent proposals have been accepted and are granted 2023-2025

 Prevention of ischemic strokes – role of NAD(P)H oxidase 4 and hydrogen peroxide in the stabilization of carotid plaques

 Mobile stroke unit: prehospital stroke treatment and triage in underserved rural settings

 Poststroke lipid droplet accumulation in residing microglia

 Daily habits Mobil App for Primary Stroke MAPS